antronerds/r2-tutorials/docs/One_Gene_View.md

  [**Figure 14: Selecting subgroups**](_static/images/Onegeneview/OneGene_selectsubgroups1a.png)

- The graphs below were drawn with Graphtype BoxDotPlot.
-All stages are depicted on the right hand side graph and only the lower risk stages on the left.
+ The graphs below were drawn with Graph type Dot-Plot.
+On the right side of the figure, all stages are depicted abd only the lower risk stages are shown on the left side.

  ![](_static/images/Onegeneview/OneGene_subgroupvsall.png "Figure 15: All stages (right) versus lower risk only (left)")

  [**Figure 15: All stages (right) versus lower risk only (left)**](_static/images/Onegeneview/OneGene_subgroupvsall.png)

-Next to the filter dropdown menu , clicking the *"wheel"* will open a pop-up screen with a grid to create tracks with in or excluding individual samples for the available tracks.
+Next to the 'Subset track' dropdown menu, clicking the *"wheel"* will open a pop-up screen with a grid to create tracks where individual samples can be in or excluded for the available tracks (**Figure 16**).
 From this point also a track can be created and stored.
 You will encounter the filter option in the "Adjustable settings" panel in many modules.

 ![](_static/images/Onegeneview/OneGene_advancedfiltering.png "Figure 16: Advanced filtering")